(Abridged by henrymakow.com)

 Yet he outsmarts his wife in the end - twice.
 Once by pointing the licorice gun at her to prove he was right in court, and again when he cries his way out of a divorce proceeding.
 He is no dummy.

 This movie always gets a high rating from critics.
-It is well-acted, full of humour, and it makes you think.
+It is well-acted, full of humor, and it makes you think.
 However, morality is never taken into account in their ratings.
 If it was, Adam's Rib would rate a zero.

 The main message of the movie is that "man is evil and weak, and woman is strong and virtuous, so women don't need men".